2019 Anchor Run CSA Farmers!

 Immediately prior to arriving at Anchor Run Farm they managed a CSA near York, PA; were on the receiving end of a CSA in VA; and apprenticed at a CSA near State College, PA.
 Other previous horticultural/farming experience includes gardening, landscaping, nursery work, and baling hay.
-In 2006 they graduated from Penn State University with Bachelor or Science degrees in Geography.
+In 2006 they graduated from Penn State University with Bachelor of Science degrees in Geography.
 After earning their degrees Dana then worked as an Urban Planner for the City of Alexandria, VA, while Derek was a Geographer for an engineering company.
 Growing food in a community garden during this time allowed them to keep their sanity while also exposing them fully to the benefits and pleasures of growing organic and healthy produce.

 In 2013 future farmer Gabriel arrived, followed by his apprentice, Abigail in 2015.
 They now run the personnel and human resource department.
-When they're not fully involved in running the farm - which is hardly ever it seems - mom, dad, brother, sister enjoy being outside, gardening around the house, observing wildlife, listening to nature and music, reading, stargazing, bird watching, hiking, swimming, biking, walking, eating, cooking, and tree planting.
+When the family is not fully involved in running the farm - which is hardly ever it seems - mom, dad, brother, sister enjoy being outside, gardening around the house, observing wildlife, listening to nature and music, reading, stargazing, bird watching, hiking, swimming, biking, walking, eating, cooking, and tree planting.

-Pat McGowan, Assistant Farmer
+Pat McGowan, Farmer